jakobnygren/healthScroll/content/books/book-i-the-hydra-the-geometry-of-collapse.md

 This is the earliest precursor to the **Hydra** pattern.

 **Hydra** does not appear because something foreign arrives.
-**Hydra** appears because the internal channel narrows to the point where complexity must break into fragments.
+It appears because the internal channel has narrowed to the point where complexity must break into fragments.

 **Bandwidth collapse** is the soil in which **Hydra** takes form.

+---

 ## 4. Tone Loss: How the Terrain Forgets Its Own Structure